The execution of a king

 The twentieth Century

-During this century, Britain
+During this century, Britain UK

-and Ireland
+and Ireland Great Britain

 After the second war, some countries of Asia and Africa